PoloOnTheGo/JATOS_docs_v3/pages/Expose-your-local-JATOS.md

    ![ngrok screenshot](images/screenshot_ngrok.png)

-1. Copy & Paste the URL with _https_ to your browser and check that JATOS is running properly with JATOS' test page _https://my-subdomain.ngrok.io/jatos/test_ (exchange _my-subdomain_ with the subdomain you got in the last step)
+1. Copy & Paste the URL with _https_ to your browser and check that JATOS is running properly with JATOS' build-in [tests](/Troubleshooting.html#jatos-test-page).

 1. That's all.
 Now you can [create worker links](Run-your-Study-with-Worker-and-Batch-Manager.html) and send them to your participents.
 Remember to use JATOS under the _ngrog.io_ address when you create worker links (and not your localhost one).